 - PhD student policy internships - Offered through UKRI.

 It is very clear that the clerks and the researchers of the Scottish Parliament Information Centre (SPICe) are seeking the expert and impartial advice from academics across Scotland.
-They are a partner in the Scottish Parliament and Universities Knowledge Exchange network, which host meetings twice a year.
-This is just one of the formal and informal methods that Holyrood has put in place to engage with academics.
+The University is proud to partner with SPICe in the Scottish Parliament Academia Network (SPAN).
+This is just one of the formal and informal methods we use to engage with the Scottish Parliament.

-The University has prepared a Scottish Parliament Engagement Briefing Sept18 based on advice from the Knowledge Exchange Network.
-This network has also created the Ask-academia mailing list, which is used by clerks and researchers to share information from Scottish universities.
+The University has prepared a Scottish Parliament Engagement Briefing Sept18 based on advice from SPAN.
+This network has also created the Ask-academia mailing list, which clerks and researchers use to share information directly with Scottish universities.

-For information on our city and regional MSPs, we have also prepared a beefing sheet on the Parliamentary Work of MSPs in North East Scotland.
+For information on our city and regional MSPs, we have also prepared a briefing sheet on the Parliamentary Work of MSPs in North East Scotland.